ruchanimbalkar/countries-app-fall-2025/version-4/README.md

 1. Push your code to Github!
 Your `version-3` code will serve as the starting point for `version-4`.

 ### Connect your frontend to your backend
-1. Look in your `version-4` folder.
-Locate your `vite.config.js` file.
+1. In your `version-4` folder, locate your `vite.config.js` file.
 2. Update your `vite.config.js` file so that it fetches data from `http://localhost:3000/` as the base URL

 ### Set up your server in the `server-local` folder
 1. In the terminal, `cd` into your `server-local` folder
-2. Run `npm init -y` to create your `package.json` file, which will contain your project's information and list of dependencies
+2. In the `server-local` folder, run `npm init -y` to create your `package.json` file, which will contain your project's information and list of dependencies
 3. Add `"type": "module"` as a property to the `package.json` file
-4. Run `npm install express` and `npm install pg`.
+4. In the `server-local` folder, run `npm install express` and `npm install pg`.
 Once you do that, you should see `express` and `pg` listed as dependencies in your `package.json`.
 5. Create a `src` folder inside of the `server-local` folder
 6. In the `src` folder, create your new server file called `index.js`.
 This file is where you will write your server code!